finnp/png-itxt/readme.md

 <srcipt src='pngitxt-browser.min.js'></srcipt>
 ```

 The library exposes the same constats as for node and can be accessed in the same way.
-The library also exposes the save get and set functions but there are some differences in how they are called.
+The library also exposes the same get and set functions but there are some differences in how they are called.
 The signature for the get function is shown below.
 All the parameters are the same apart from the first one which should provide the binary data of the image to check.
-Such a string can be obtained by using the FileReader.readAsBinaryString method.
+Such a string can be obtained in various way including using the FileReader.readAsBinaryString method.

 ```js
 // Get input from somewhere